benmesander/rvint/README.md

 ################################################################################
 # routine: div3
 #
 # Unsigned 32-bit integer division by 3 without using M extension.
+Suitable
+# for RV32E.
 #
 # input registers:
 # a0 = dividend